shaneagibson/quantify/README.md

 quantify
 ========

-Javaagent for profiling java applications.
+Javaagent and viewer for profiling java applications.